 Fast forward to today, and it turns out the experts were absolutely right.
-With less than six weeks of inventory on the market, median sales prices for homes in South Bend have increased by nearly 7% as fewer new listings come to market.
+With less than 4 weeks of inventory on the market, median sales prices for homes in South Bend have increased by over 21% as fewer new listings come to market.

 South Bend, Indiana is located in St. Joseph County along the banks of the St. Joseph River.
 The metro area is home to Notre Dame University and is the cultural and economic hub of Northern Indiana.

 The city is business-friendly and boasts a diverse economy powered by the education, healthcare, high tech, and service industry sectors.
-Metropolitan South Bend ranks as one of the best places for business and careers and is family-friendly with a cost of living well below the national average.
+Metropolitan South Bend ranks as one of the best places for business and careers with a cost of living well below the national average.

 Key Population Stats: